eye-division/jennyblyth/_gallery/gerry-judah.md

   conflict.*

-  *Judah’**s work provides a portal into his perceptions of the changing world.
+  *Judah’\*\*s work provides a portal into his perceptions of the changing world.
+History, politics and environment pervade his compositions.
-  History, politics and environment pervade his compositions. &nbsp;Commissioned by Christian Aid to reflect on issues around the impact of modernity in his home country of Bengal, Judah’s work encompasses an ancient and thriving culture of past, fast forwarded into modernity, where Pujas, Pandals and Tabernacles are as much a part of the landscape of daily life as newbuild factories and industry, with all the fall out associated with progress.*
+  &nbsp;Commissioned by Christian Aid to reflect on issues around the impact of modernity in his home country of Bengal, Judah’s work encompasses an ancient and thriving culture of past, fast forwarded into modernity, where Pujas, Pandals and Tabernacles are as much a part of the landscape of daily life as newbuild factories and industry, with all the fall out associated with progress.*

-  *Judah is a Londoner, charged by the architecture of his home turf of more than half a century.&nbsp; Driving across London to his studio, he notes the newbuilds, hoardings, and ongoing demolition making space for the new.&nbsp;
+  Judah is a Londoner, charged by the architecture of his home turf of more than half a century.&nbsp; Driving across London to his studio, he notes the newbuilds, hoardings, and ongoing demolition making space for the new.&nbsp;
   Excited by the challenges of a continually changing cityscape, it is the geography of his environment that informs his work.
-It is his constant muse. *
+It is his constant muse.&nbsp;

-  *His studio in Manor House, North London is a multi-cultural light industrial ‘hive’ of studios teaming with creativity.&nbsp; None more so than Judah’s studio.
+  His studio in Manor House, North London is a multi-cultural light industrial ‘hive’ of studios teaming with creativity.&nbsp; None more so than Judah’s studio.
 Drawings for his forthcoming show are framed and glazed, stacked awaiting shipping. &nbsp;The last of his beautiful 3D white paintings are shrouded in plastic - quiet epic ghosts against the walls.
-Structure for ‘The Ark’ a wall mounted receptacle for Torahs in polished wood commissioned by his local Synagogue is straddled across an expanse of studio floor awaiting construction. *
+Structure for ‘The Ark’ a wall mounted receptacle for Torahs in polished wood commissioned by his local Synagogue is straddled across an expanse of studio floor awaiting construction.&nbsp;

   *The early 2000s marked a return for Judah to his prime calling as artist in